 Occasionally tussocks must be immediately controlled, such as when they become lodged against bridge pilings or flood control structures.
 Such instances can occur during a hurricane.
 In these cases, much more labor intensive and expensive methods like shredders, harvesters, barge-mounted track hoes, or draglines are employed.

-The greatest difference between tussock and floating island management is that tussocks can be cheaply controlled with herbicides whereas floating islands must be dismantled and/or removed using machines.
-Machines cost from $3,000 to $15,000 or more per acre (2010).
+The greatest difference between tussock and floating island management is that tussocks can be inexpensively controlled with herbicides whereas floating islands must be dismantled and/or removed using machines.
+Machines cost from $3,000 to $15,000 or more per acre (2018).
 High cost is another reason managers are reluctant to control floating islands unless their removal is absolutely necessary.

 The Fish and Wildlife Commission’s Invasive Plant Management Section looks for the most cost-effective control program that is compatible with other uses and functions of the water body.
 In developing control plans, managers ask two very important questions: